Soutikkk/My_First_Weather_Website_CloudLy/README.md

-# 🌥 cloudLy — My First Vibe-Coded Weather Website
+# 🌥 CloudLy — My First Vibe-Coded Weather Website

-cloudLy is a sleek and beginner-friendly weather web app that displays real-time weather data for any location you search.
+CloudLy is a sleek and beginner-friendly weather web app that displays real-time weather data for any location you search.
 Built as my first fully coded project, it’s where clean design meets practical functionality.

 ---